TechRahul20/TelegramScraper/README.md

 3. Obtain your Telegram API details from [my.telegram.org][1] (further instructions to be added here).

-4. In terminal, naviagate to the installation directory (eg, desktop) and run setup.py
+4. In terminal, navigate to the installation directory (eg, desktop) and run setup.py
 ```bash
 cd Desktop
 python3 setup.py